Yimikami/Koochi/to-do.md

 # General

-- [ ] If user change profile picture via Clerk, it doesn't show up since imgUrl path no longer exist.
+- [ ] If user change profile picture via Clerk, it doesn't show up on user's end(but others can see it??)

 # Image Modal